 To determine which tax band dividends fall into, dividends are treated as the last type of income to be taxed.

-The government expect that even with the reduction in the Dividend Allowance to £2,000, 80% of ‘general investors’ will pay no tax on their dividend income.
-However, the reduction in the allowance will affect family company shareholders and pensions who take dividends in excess of the £2,000 limit.
-The cost of the restriction in the allowance for basic rate taxpayers will be £225 increasing to £975 for higher rate taxpayers and £1,143 for additional rate taxpayers.
+The government expects that even with the reduction in the Dividend Allowance to £2,000, 80% of ‘general investors’ will pay no tax on their dividend income.
+However, the reduction in the allowance affects family company shareholders who take dividends in excess of the £2,000 limit.
+The cost of the restriction in the allowance for basic rate taxpayers is £225 increasing to £975 for higher rate taxpayers and £1,143 for additional rate taxpayers.

 Tax on savings income